Logoi-Linguistics/Logoi-Linguistics/README.md

 ### An Ounce, There or Thereabouts, of Necessary Comic Relief

-<a target="_blank" href="https://youtu.be/s-mOy8VUEBk">A Brief Comedy Sketch Concerning the Concept of Dansk, or "An Ode Vicarious to Language-in-Itself"</a>
+<a target="_blank" href="https://youtu.be/s-mOy8VUEBk">A Brief Sketch Concerning the Concept of Dansk, or "An Ode Vicarious to Language-in-Itself"</a>

 <hr>